Stream Processing

 When user no longer wants to use a plugin and needs to uninstall the plugin from the system, you can use the Remove plugin statement as shown below.

-DROP PIPEPLUGIN <alias>
+DROP PIPEPLUGIN [IF EXISTS] <alias>

 Show Plugin Statement